KratosMultiphysics/CoSimIO/docs/tutorials/cpp/integration_co_sim_io.md

 CoSimIO::Info info = CoSimIO::Hello();
 ```

 Please note that this method like other methods in _CoSimIO_ returns a `CoSimIO::Info` object.
-This object is a versatile container holding important information about the operation that has been done See [here](../../info/info_cpp.md) for the documentation.
+This object is a versatile container holding important information about the operation that has been done.
+See [here](../../info/info_cpp.md) for the documentation.
 In this case, it contains the version of the _CoSimIO_ library which can be queried:

 ```c++
 std::cout << info << std::endl;